Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

   Name of the corresponding workflow.

 - *Queue type*
   Queue type configured in the process.
-This column displays the queue type name or the text "According to configuration in workflow".
-For detailed information about configuring the queue types, see [Configure the queue types](ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md).
+This column displays the queue type name or **According to configuration in workflow**.

 - *Priority*
   Process priority set up in the system.
 The higher the number, the higher the priority.